 Does your social media marketing leave you feeling like you can barely keep up?
 Do you feel overwhelmed by every new platform and tactic, every new app update and image filter?
 Don’t worry, you are not alone.

 Consider all the decisions you face when using social media marketing to build your business.
-You can work on paid traffic, posting content, promoting content on social media, creating content, setting up incentives for people to sign up to your email list, creating landing pages, creating funnels for your products or services, creating funnels for your webinars, creating visuals, creating videos, hosting a podcast, engaging with others in online communities, and the list goes on.
+You can work on paid traffic, posting content, scheduling social media posts, promoting content on social media, creating content, setting up incentives for people to sign up to your email list, creating landing pages, creating funnels for your products or services, creating funnels for your webinars, creating visuals, creating videos, hosting a podcast, engaging with others in online communities, and the list goes on.

 You could easily hire a full-time staffer to oversee all this, but for a new startup, that’s hardly a sensible option.
 That means you need to prioritize.
 So where do you start when it comes to using social media marketing tactics effectively?